50 State Flags of America and the Meaning Behind Them

 The state flag of South Carolina is one of the most readily identifiable, thanks to its strong symbols shown in reverse on a blue that matches the uniforms worn by members of the South Carolina military during the Revolutionary War.
 “The Palmetto at the center symbolizes the heroic defense of the palmetto-log fort on Sullivan’s Island against the British fleet on June 28, 1776,” according to the South Carolina Legislature.
 To the upper left is a crescent that’s a reference to the shape of a silver emblem worn on the hats of the soldiers who fought in that very battle.

 You’ll want to look closely at the South Dakota state flag to note all the detail in the seal.
 The dark blue and white drawing shows a smelting furnace and other features of mining work, a range of hills, a farmer at his plow, a herd of cattle, a field of corn and a steamboat on a river.
 In addition, letters reading “South Dakota, The Mount Rushmore State” are arranged in a circle around the sun—signaling the state’s pride in being the home of Mount Rushmore.
-South Dakota is home to chuckle-worthy street names along with the funniest-sounding street names in every state.
+Unfortunately, this is the racist history of Mount Rushmore you never learned.

 It’s one of the most recognizable flags in the United States thanks to its “lone star.”
 The flag was originally flown over the Republic of Texas and the design “symbolizes Texan solidarity in having declared independence from Mexico,” according to Texas Hill Country.
 In addition, the blue stripe stands for loyalty, the white purity, and the red bravery.